bar

 String Thing #2

 The first String Thing was born from a bucket of discarded piano bass strings.
-Fastened with nails to two blocks of scrap wood, they were rusty and unwieldy and much too thick to be pulled taught between two bodies.
+From idea to executed project, it took about 4 days.
+We came up with the concept of a stringed instrument that is stretched between two bodies in a few hours of memorable brainstorming.
+A day or so later, we fastened the strings, found in scrap bins, with nails on two blocks of scrap wood, but they were rusty and unwieldy and much too thick to be pulled taught between two bodies.
 At their best they produced a low resounding thud.
-To compensate for the Thing’s lack of acoustic ability, the strings were attached to a Touch Board which activated recorded samples of bowed strings and voices.
+To compensate for the Thing’s lack of acoustic ability at the time, the strings were attached to a Touch Board, a touch activated electronic microcontroller, which activated recorded samples of bowed strings and voices.
+So, each string had different sounds linked to them, and we could still stand about 6ft apart, enticing a visual aesthetic we were extremely excited to develop.

 Fae Ordaz

 Fae Ordaz is a sound artist, musical instrument designer, and experimental performer from Santa Fe, New Mexico.
 Her work blends tactile sound-making with vocal improvisation, creating rich, chaotic sonic environments where melody, noise, and resonance collide.
 Using hand-built instruments, strings, feedback loops, and her own voice, she crafts melodies that emerge and dissolve within layers of tangible noise, often drifting between music and sculpture.
 Visual storytelling plays a central role in Ordaz’s performances—she works with shadows, puppetry, and movement to shape the atmosphere, creating immersive experiences where the sonic and visual intertwine.
 A visual artist as well, her work in woodworking, textiles, and animation directly informs the construction of her hand-built instruments.
-She is also the co-treasurer of Modern Music Guild (MMG), where she organizes experimental music events and oversees booking and budgeting for the student-run collective.
+She works as the co-treasurer of Modern Music Guild (MMG), where she organizes experimental music events and oversees booking and budgeting for the student-run collective, and as a singer at Christ Episopalian Church in Oberlin.
 Ordaz is currently pursuing a Bachelor of Music Degree in Technology in Music and Related Arts (TIMARA) at Oberlin Conservatory.

 Contact